 \subsection{Simplified Redundancy Lower Bounds}

-Using a smaller set of information vectors one can obtain lower bound on the redundancy of FCIDCs as follows: \begin{corollary} Consider a collection of $M$ distinct binary words $x_1, x_2, \ldots, x_M$ of length $k$.
-Then, for a function $f$, the optimal redundancy of an FCIC is lower bounded as follows:
+Using a smaller set of information vectors, one can obtain a lower bound on the redundancy of FCIDCs as follows: \begin{corollary} Consider a collection of $M$ distinct binary words $x_1, x_2, \ldots, x_M$ of length $k$.
+Then, for a function $f$, the optimal redundancy of an FCIDC is lower bounded as follows:

 For a non-constant function $f$,

 \end{corollary}